 Although the access areas make the stream attractive, it has poor water quality.
-The extensive size of the catchment means that high amount of contaminants and nutrients end up in the stream.
-HBRC has a strategy to improve the water quality and in 2017 designated the stream as a Hot Spot project to accelerate the stream edge enhancement work.
+The extensive size of the catchment means that high amount of contaminants and nutrients end up in the stream. the Regional Council has a strategy to improve the water quality and in 2017 designated the stream as a Hot Spot project to accelerate the stream edge enhancement work.

 Look for the Hawke's Bay Regional Parks and Open Spaces brochure at i-sites and other visitor centres.

 Karamū Stream is a critical catchment for Hastings District, as it drains water from horticultural land on the Heretaunga Plains plus the bulk of city stormwater to the Clive River which then flows into Hawke Bay.

 The Karamū Stream (Ngaruroro-Waimate) was once the main channel of the Ngaruroro River used for passage by Māori canoes and then European settlers.
 After a major flood in 1867, the main river took its current course, leaving a smaller flow which was largely disused for some years.
 The Karamū becomes the Clive River below the confluence with the Raupare Stream, but until a flood control project and diversion in the 1970s this was the lower part of the Ngaruroro River.
 The Clive River is bordered by Waitangi Regional Park.

 In the early 1970’s a channel clearance and willow control programme started to untangle and unclog the overgrown waterway.